 The CLS curriculum in Malang incorporates extensive co-curricular activities including day and weekend excursions to explore significant sites on the Indonesian island of Java, cultural seminars, and community projects where participants utilize their Bahasa Indonesia to learn more about Indonesia’s culture.
-In the past, weekend excursions have included group trips to Gunung Bromo and a local tea plantation.
+In the past, weekend excursions have included group trips to a local tea plantation and small businesses.

 Outside of the classroom, the CLS Indonesian Program provides students opportunities to experience life in an Indonesian family and to build close relationships with local students.
 Each student will be paired with two native-speaking language partners who are students at UM.
 Students will also live with a host family, which will allow them to gain insight into cultural norms and daily customs.
 Family and community are very important traits of Indonesian culture and it is not uncommon for CLS alumni to return to Malang years later and still be greeted as an important family member.